Nitrous oxide regulations

 Penalties for non-compliance

-Businesses or individuals who fail to comply with these regulations may face penalties of up to 20 penalty units.
-NSW Health and other relevant agencies will undertake education, compliance and enforcement activities as appropriate.
+Businesses or individuals who fail to comply with these regulations may face penalties of up to $11,000 for a corporation and $2,200 for an individual, per offence.
+NSW Health and other relevant agencies will undertake education, compliance and enforcement activities.

 Exemptions and legitimate uses